Preparing your sprayer for winter storage.

 3. Check nozzles.
 Winter is a good time to check nozzles on your sprayer to make sure everything is working correctly for the following season.
 This also provides the chance to change nozzles if they did not perform as expected during the season or if the use from the season has worn the nozzles to a point where they should be replaced.

-For information on controlling weeds year-round with a residual herbicide, visit GetMoreTime.com or contact your local ag retailer.
+For information, visit GetMoreTime.com or contact your local ag retailer.